PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Rattick took the knife off Relan's neck and stepped forward so he could see

-In the room beyond the door there were chests and sacks overflowing with gold and jewels.
+In the room beyond the door, there were chests and sacks overflowing with gold and jewels.
 Golden candelabras, salvers and goblets all encrusted by the jeweler's art until it was a wonder they could still stand up under their own weight.
 It was the most impressive treasure room Boltac had ever seen.

-The Merchant blew a long, a low whistle, "That is a lot of jingle-jangle you got there."
+The Merchant blew a long, low whistle, "That is a lot of jingle-jangle you got there."

 "So you see, your offer of gold, for the girl...
 Here, may I?"
 Dimsbury reached for the purse of a hundred and two coins.
 Boltac handed it to him.

 "Hmm, yes.
 Watch this."
 Dimsbury threw it at the feet of the Orcs.
-The purse broke opem and gold coins scattered across the floor.
+The purse broke open and gold coins scattered across the floor.
 Instantly the Orcs broke rank and fought for the gold pieces.
 Boltac jumped back.
 Rattick disappeared into the shadows.
-Only Samga remained standing, though he seemed to be under a great strain.
+Only Samga remained standing, though he seemed to be under great strain.

 At first it seemed like simple greed, but when an Orc got a hold of a few coins, it thrust them between its tusks and gobbled them up greedily.
-The pecuniary gluttony went on until there were but a few coins left, then the Orcs began to fight over them.
+The pecuniary gluttony went on until there were but a few coins left.
+Then the Orcs began to fight over them.

 "Enough!" cried Dimsbury.
-He clapped his hands together and made a sound less like a clap and more like thunder.
+He clapped his hands together and there was a sound like thunder.
 The Orcs froze.
 "You see, my orcs are hungry for gold.
 Not greedy, you understand, but literally *hungry* for gold.
 They eat it.
 A flaw in the design, I'm afraid.
 They require heavy minerals and metals of all sorts in vast quantities.
 It's the only thing they crave more than human flesh.
 I am afraid I have created an armory that marches on the treasury.
 Upkeep is murderous, but then, so are they.
 But, as you see, I have quite a lot of gold.
-And as they mine more for supper, your paltry hundred gold pieces is worth nothing to me.
+And as they mine more for supper, your paltry hundred gold pieces are worth nothing to me.
 Merchant, you cannot negotiate.
 You have nothing I want."

 "Wait, wait," Boltac said, opening his sack, "I've got more.
-I've got a lot of of gold.
+I've got a lot of gold.
 I mean I don't even know how much it is.
 Not as much as in your magic room there, but it's a lot.
 A fortune.
 And this sack, it's a magic sack.
 A sack of holding.
 Themistres'.
-Take it, I mean please, you're welcome to it."
+Take it.
+I mean, please, you're welcome to it."

 "Really," said Dimsbury, "One of old Themistres' sacks.
 I met him once you know?"